bhumi-31/AI-InvestMent-Research-Engine/README.md

 - EPS
 - ROE
 - ROA
+- Current Ratio
 - Debt-to-Equity
+- Gross Margin
+- Operating Margin
-- Current Ratio
+- Profit Margin

-The AI converts these metrics into easy-to-understand financial insights.
+The AI then converts these metrics into beginner-friendly financial insights.

 ---

-## News Collection Agent
+## 3. News Collection Agent

-Collects recent company-related news using NewsAPI and Tavily Search.
+Uses **Financial Modeling Prep** to identify the company's ticker symbol and official company name, then retrieves recent company-related news using **NewsAPI**.

+The retrieved articles are ranked based on relevance before selecting the most relevant articles for analysis.

 ---

-## Sentiment Analysis Agent
+## 4. Sentiment Analysis Agent

-Analyzes each news article and determines:
+Analyzes every news article individually and determines:

 - Positive
 - Neutral